-The bulk of college application deadlines in the US are anywhere from mid-autumn to early winter, and this applies to early action/early decision deadlines, too.
-Worst case scenario, even if your April ACT scores aren't released until June and your colleges take one month to process your scores, you should still have more than enough time before any of your applications are due!
+Worst-case scenario, even if your April ACT scores aren't released until June and your colleges take a month to process your scores, you should still have more than enough time before any of your applications are due!

 Pros and Cons of Taking the April ACT

 Struggling to decide whether to take the April ACT?
-No matter what year you're thinking of taking it, here are some of the pros and cons to consider before you make your decision.
+No matter what year you're thinking of taking it, here are some pros and cons to consider before you make your decision.